turbot/terraform-provider-turbot/website/docs/r/mod.html.markdown

 - `mod` - (Required) The mod to be installed, updated or uninstalled.
 For example, `aws-s3`.
 - `org` - (Required) The parent author of the mod.
 - `parent` - (Optional) Installation point for the mod in the resource hierarchy.
-Defaults to the Turbot root resource.
+Defaults to the Turbot Guardrails root resource.
 - `version` - (Optional) The version to be installed, e.g. `5.1.3`.
 If a semantic version range is given, e.g. `^5` then the latest available version from that range will be installed.
 Defaults to `*`, which is the latest available version of the mod.

 **Note:** Wild cards are not accepted as inputs for pre-releases.